gurmindersingh12/QaqC-tutorial/index.md

 * * *
 * * *
-Welcome to the **QaqC Dashboard**— your one-stop tool for validating, cleaning, and exploring phenotypic datasets before statistical analysis.
+Welcome to the **QaqC Dashboard** - your one-stop tool for validating, cleaning, and exploring phenotypic datasets before statistical analysis.
 This tutorial will walk you through each step of the app with detailed instructions and visual guides.
 * * *
 * * *